build-on-aws/content/tutorials/build-a-knowledge-base-with-multilingual-q-and-a-gen-ai/index.md

 > 🚨**Note:** You can get started for free with the Amazon Kendra Developer Edition, that provides free usage of up to 750 hours for the first 30 days, check [pricing here](https://aws.amazon.com/kendra/pricing/).

-## Part 2 - Queries to an Index in Amazon Kendra
+## Part 2 - Searching an Amanzon Kendra Index

 To search an Amazon Kendra index, you use the [Retrieve](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/kendra/client/retrieve.html) API and it returns information about the indexed documents of Data sources.
 You can alternatively use the [Query API](https://docs.aws.amazon.com/kendra/latest/APIReference/API_Query.html).
 However, the Query API only returns excerpt passages of up to 100 token words, with the Retrieve API, you can retrieve longer passages of up to 200 token words.